Walking Away From Timeshare Maintenance Fees: 5 Consequences

 The fourth thing that happens when walking away from your timeshare fees are that the payment reminders, late fees and penalties will add up until the delinquent account is sent to a collection agency if you quit paying your maintenance fees for a long period of time.

-Once your delinquent account is passed onto a collection agency you may start to receive annoying and inconvenient phone calls at home or work about your delinquencies and possibly bullied or threatened into paying off the defaulted account.
+Once your delinquent account is passed onto a collection agency you may start to receive annoying and inconvenient phone calls at home or work about the late fees and possibly bullied or threatened into paying off the defaulted account.

-The 5th and last thing that will happen if you walk away from the maintenance fee on your timeshare is that your credit score will be drastically lowered your credit history will be negatively affected.
+The 5th and last thing that will happen from walking away from the maintenance fees on your timeshare is that your credit score will be drastically lowered your credit history will be negatively affected.

 A lowered credit score from not paying your timeshare fees could lead to other consequences or penalties, such as inability to secure credit, or other loans and more problems in the future that happens with a lowered or ruined credit score.

-Rather than walking away from your timeshare contract or fee payments, you can rent out the weeks you don't use and earn rental income on it instead which will allow you to cover your maintenance fees!
+Rather than walking away from your timeshare maintenance fees, you can rent out the weeks you don't use and earn rental income on it instead which will allow you to cover the maintenance fees on your timeshare!